-Our partnership with Faith in Place provides instructional and programmatic support related to environmental justice, particularly to Garrett MAPM students.
+Our partnership with Faith in Place provides instructional and programmatic support related to environmental justice, particularly to Garrett Master of Arts in Public Ministry students.

 Hispanic Summer Program (HSP)

 HSP is held each year at one of several seminaries that sponsor this two-week program.
 Hispanic/Latino students and bilingual students who are interested in Hispanic ministries may enroll for a maximum of two courses per summer, toward a Garrett-Evangelical degree.
 Instruction is in Spanish and English, covers a wide range of the theological curriculum, and focuses on the Hispanic/Latino church and Hispanic ministries within multicultural settings.
 Financial assistance for travel, housing, and tuition is provided by sponsoring institutions.